ShashashankThakur/Movie-Vault/README.md

 # Movie-Vault
-A Python-based movie management system that allows users to manage and interact with a movie database sing PLSQL.
+A Python-based movie management system that allows users to manage and interact with a movie database using PLSQL.
 This system supports various operations, including adding movies, actors, directors, and genres, assigning actors and directors to movies, adding ratings, and searching for movies based on different criteria.

 ## Contributors
 - Shashank Thakur, U22CS060